Martin Barre: Recognition

 Barre's best-known guitar work includes that on the songs "Aqualung", "Cross-Eyed Mary", and "Locomotive Breath".
-His signature solo on the 1971 Jethro Tull standard "Aqualung" was voted by the readers of Guitar Player magazine as one of the top rock guitar solos of all time.
-Also, in 2007, this solo was rated one of the 100 Greatest Guitar Solos by Guitar World magazine.
-Authors Pete Brown and HP Newquest named Barre's "Aqualung" solo as the 25th-best solo ever in the USA and 20th-best solo ever in the UK.
+His solo on "Aqualung" was voted by the readers of Guitar Player magazine as one of the top rock guitar solos of all time.
+Also in 2007, this solo was rated one of the 100 Greatest Guitar Solos by Guitar World magazine.
+Authors Pete Brown and HP Newquest named Barre's "Aqualung" solo as the 25th-best solo ever in the US and 20th-best solo ever in the UK.

 Dire Straits leader Mark Knopfler, in a 2005 interview, called Barre's work with Ian Anderson "magical".
-Joe Bonamassa cites Martin Barre as a direct influence, especially in the blues playing of the early albums.
-Other guitarists like Steve Vai, Joe Satriani and Eric Johnson also cite Martin Barre as influences.
-Rush's Geddy Lee mentions the "great guitar sounds" of Martin Barre when remembering the album Thick as a Brick.
+Joe Bonamassa cites Barre as a direct influence, especially in the blues playing of the early albums.
+Other guitarists like Steve Vai, Joe Satriani and Eric Johnson also cite Barre as influences.
+Rush's Geddy Lee mentions the "great guitar sounds" of Barre when remembering the album Thick as a Brick.